The holidays are coming quickly. Finding unique gifts can be a challenge. Here are some ideas that also give back to Phillippi Creek!

 Wrapping paper and decorations are a huge source of waste after the winter holidays.
 Inevitably, some of that trash and recycling will make its way into our waterways.
 Try using compostable materials, like brown paper, or presenting gifts in reusable items – bags, cloth, dish towels, baskets, old book sock covers, etc. Some gifts can even stay bare!
 Fluffy will still love you regardless of whether his new bone is gift wrapped.

-This past September, Phillippi Creek friends and neighbors removed 299 lbs of trash and 35 lbs of recyclables from the creek.
+In September 2019, Phillippi Creek friends and neighbors removed 299 lbs of trash and 35 lbs of recyclables from the creek.
 A lot of plastic bottles and drink containers were pulled out.
 If your friends or family members are still buying bottled water, consider having a conversation about using a water filter.
 All of the tap water in the Sarasota county and its cities is safe to drink.
 Filters can help improve the taste if that is where the main concern lies.

 Gifts that Clean Water

 There are so many beautiful Florida native plants that can go right into the yard with little to no maintenance.
 They help filter rainwater, reducing overall pollution levels that end up in the creek.
 It just so happens that Christmas Berry is a Florida native species, producing bright red berries in the late autumn/early winter.
 How convenient!
 Visit the Florida Native Plant Society for more information and a list of plants.

 Compost stores and filters water, and it is a great soil amendment, instead of synthetic fertilizer.
 It builds soil and is great for gardens, landscape plants, trees, or just around the yard.
 For locals, consider gifting a Sunshine Community Compost membership to one of the neighborhood sites in the City of Sarasota or Manatee County.